Smarter Daily Living

 Family Visibility

-With consent and privacy-first setup, families can receive useful home status signals without intrusive monitoring.
+With consent and privacy-first setup, households can receive useful home status signals without intrusive monitoring.

 • Door activity alerts